allenai/smashed/README.md

 1. (If you are not part of AI2) Fork the repository on GitHub.
 2. Clone it locally.
 3. Create a new branch in for the new feature.
-4. Install development dependencies with `pip install dev-requirements.txt`.
+4. Install development dependencies with `pip install -r dev-requirements.txt`.
 5. Add your new mapper or feature.
 6. Add unit tests.
 7. Run tests, linting, and type checking from the root directory of the repo: